pepkit/pepkit.github.io/_docs/project_config.md

 A project config file is organized into sections.
 Most are optional.
 Here are additional details on each of the configuration sections:

-### Project config section: metadata
+### Project config section: `metadata`

 The `metadata` section is **the only required section** of a PEP.
-It contains paths to various parts of the project: this must include pointers to at least 1) the output directory (the parent directory) and 2) the sample annotation sheet.
+It contains paths to various parts of the project: this must include pointers to at least 1) the sample annotation sheet; and 2) the parent output directory.

-A minimal example with just the required variables:
+Here's a minimal example with just the two required variables:

 	metadata:
 	  sample_annotation: /path/to/sample_annotation.csv
 	  output_dir: /path/to/parent/output/folder

+The `sample_annotation` value can be absolute, but relative paths are assumed relative to the location of the `project_config.yaml` file.
 The `metadata` section may also optionally include pointers to the submission-script subdirectory (where submit scripts are stored), the results subdirectory, and pipeline interface files (for looper pipelines).

 Example: